Plan Your Visit

 Craig van den Bosch has been influenced by the intersection between technology and biology.
 He works in a multi-media pluralist mode and tends to be influenced by artists that cross many disciplines.
 He is drawn to both analog and digital methods of making.
 As he states, he is currently “fascinated with the possibility of all that may have happened somewhere else in time and space within our known/ unknown universe.
 What would happen if those two worlds were to collide?
 What could we learn from that interaction.”
 Craig holds an A.A. from Muskegon Community College, a B.A. in Arts Education with a minor in English from Western Michigan University and an MFA in Painting from Montana State University Bozeman.

 Ruth Kazmerzak is an artist living and working in Seattle, born in Iowa.
 They earned a BFA in Photomedia and a BS in Aquatic and Fishery Sciences from the University of Washington (2016).
 Kazmerzak’s practice is informed by their background in marine sciences.
 The focus of their work revolves around queering science and our personal and ecological relationship by using found or reclaimed materials as the medium.
+Ruth collaborated with Science Communication Fellow, Ivonne Ortiz to explore the similarities of marine debris to the organisms they share an ocean with and how they can be viewed and study in the same light as these organisms.
+By creating sculpture and installations using the marine debris with consideration to their characteristics and forms in order to delve into their ecology, life histories and life cycles.

 Elizabeth is a filmmaker and her work is rooted in the intersection of science, myth, and magic.
 She develops short, experimental narrative films that explore nature and science.
 Elizabeth collaborated with our Science Communication Fellow, Lisa Voelker to develop a skit with an 8′ tall puppet, which portrayed Lisa’s research methods.
 (Elizabeth Schiffler (left) and Lisa Voelker with their 8′ tall puppet.)